Best Food Trucks in Austin You Should Not Miss

 Must-try item: Tiramisu Ice Cream

 24. Wholly Cow Burgers

-Wholly Cow Burgers is home to the most ethical and delicious burgers you’ll find.
+Wholly Cow Burgers is home to the most ethical and delicious burgers in Austin you’ll find.
 The beef is raised on the owner’s family’s farm in Fredericksburg, creating the classic taste you love with practices you’ve gotta respect.